-- 5.16 The application seeks consent for an agricultural storage building, to be used in connection with the existing agricultural holding and use of the land.
-The building would not be used to house livestock. - 5.17 In light of this, and owing to the lack of any neighbouring third-party residential dwellings in close proximity to the site, there would not be any adverse impacts upon neighbouring residential amenity.
+- 5.16 The application seeks consent for agricultural buildings, to be used for calf rearing units.
+The buildings were previously used to rear turkeys. - 5.17 In light of this, and owing to the lack of any neighbouring third-party residential dwellings in close proximity to the site, there would not be any adverse impacts upon neighbouring residential amenity.